TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Line-of-sight analysis

 \subsection{Perturbers and groups explicitly included in the lens model}

-As shown in \fig\ref{fig:wfi_hst} we identify 9 perturbers within 5\arcs of the lens in the HST imaging.
-Our initial step hence involves identifying the perturbers that we need to explicitly include to the lens model.
+As shown in \fig\ref{fig:wfi_hst}, we identified nine perturbers within 5\arcs of the lens in the HST imaging.
+Our initial step, hence, involved identifying the perturbers that we need to explicitly include to the lens model.

-The ``flexion shift'' was introduced by \citet{mccully17} to determine which line-of-sight galaxies should be explicitly included in the lens modelling and which ones should be implicitly accounted for through the computation of $\kappa_{\rm ext}$.
+The `flexion shift' was introduced by \citet{mccully17} to determine which line-of-sight galaxies should be explicitly included in the lens modelling and which ones should be implicitly accounted for through the computation of $\kappa_{\rm ext}$.

 The specific influence of line-of-sight objects depends on whether the dominant-lens approximation holds, indicating that the critical density of these objects is much smaller than that of the primary deflector \citep{fleury21}.

 The difference in lens image position induced by a given nearby galaxy is given by: